kmanc/remote_code_oxidation/tcp_reverse_shell/README.md

 ## How it works

 The reverse shells for both Linux and Windows work by establishing a [Transmission Control Protocol (TCP) session](https://www.scottklement.com/rpg/socktut/overview.html) from the victim machine to the attacking machine.
-Then a Terminal (Linux) or Command Prompt (Windows) process then starts with its [standard input](https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin)), [standard output](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)), and [standard error](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)) all assigned to the TCP session.
+Then a Terminal (Linux) or Command Prompt (Windows) process starts with its [standard input](https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin)), [standard output](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)), and [standard error](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)) all assigned to the TCP session.
 This means that input commands and output results are read from and written to (respectively) the TCP stream.

 ## Using it